Russia imposes new import bans in sanctions stand-off

 On the same day, business daily Vedomosti reported that Russia might restrict or ban European airlines from flying over Siberia on Asian routes, which would make their flights take longer and require more fuel.

-However, that hit shares in Russia's Aeroflot, which gets around $300 million a year in fees from foreign airlines for flying over Siberia, according to Vedomosti.
+However, that hit shares in Russia's Aeroflot, which gets around $300 million (178.3 million pounds) a year in fees from foreign airlines for flying over Siberia, according to Vedomosti.

 The Western sanctions first targeted the closest allies and businessmen around Putin in the hope they would put pressure on the Russian leader to change course on Ukraine.